owainkenwayucl/HPC-Acceptance-Tests/Applications/GROMACS/README.md

 Details of how to build and run the benchmark may be found in the ARCHER repository here: https://github.com/hpc-uk/archer-benchmarks/tree/master/apps/GROMACS

 For the purposes of scoring in UCL procurements, the important result is the performance in nanoseconds/day.

+At UCL the most recent version of GROMACS installed on our services is 2018.3.